IzatheWriter/Beginner-Baker-s-Guide/index.md

 <h1>Beginner Baker's Guide</h1>

-If you would like to start baking or are looking for a quick guide to bake something simple but delicious, then you’re in the right place!
+If you'd like to start baking or are looking for a quick guide to bake something simple but delicious, then you’re in the right place!

 This Beginner Baker’s Guide will give you an insight into the basics of baking and a chance to try out two simple recipes for chocolate muffins and butter biscuits.

-You will learn about the following:
+You'll learn about the following:

 1. The usual ingredients used for baking.
 2. The substitutes for these ingredients if you’re an allergic or follow a specific diet.